ryanhageman/furiously-curious-blog/_tabs/about.md

 ## Let’s Connect

 I’d love to hear from you if you’re interested in working together or just want to chat about technology.
 Feel free to reach out through [LinkedIn](https://www.linkedin.com/in/ryanjhageman/) or [email](mailto:ryan@ryanhageman.dev).
-Let’s make something great together!
+Let’s make something stellar!